Deltares/hydromt_wflow/docs/user_guide/wflow_build.rst

 Configuration file
 ------------------
-Settings to build or update a wflow model are managed in a configuration file.
+Settings to build or update a Wflow model are managed in a configuration file.
 In this file, every option from each :ref:`model component <model_components>` can be changed by the user in its corresponding section.